masonwm23/celtics-win-probability/README.md

-A win probability model calibrated specifically to the Boston Celtics, trained on eight seasons of play-by-play data (2016-17 through 2023-24), with opponent matchup context, and benchmarked against a generic in-game baseline.
+A win probability model calibrated specifically to the Boston Celtics, trained on eight seasons of play-by-play data (2016-17 through 2023-24), with opponent matchup context, and benchmarked against a generic in-game baseline (ESPN).

 ## Project Summary